 We have been supporting the Sarcoma Association for years.
-The goal of the organisation is supporting patients suffering from sarcoma – a type of malignant tumour.
+The organization’s goal is to support patients suffering from sarcoma and melanoma – types of malignant tumors.

 As part of our ongoing cooperation, we have created a website containing a wealth of knowledge aimed at helping both the people who struggle with cancer as well as their relatives and even medical professionals.